 Table 1. reports SWM's success in meeting regulatory and statutory time limits for the review of permit applications for completeness.
-SWM made permit application completeness determinations for 100% of the permit applications within regulatory and statutory time limits for this reporting period.
+SWM made permit application completeness determinations for 100% of the permit applications (67 of 67) within regulatory and statutory time limits for this reporting period.

 Table 2. reports SWM's success rate for making final permit decisions within regulatory and statutory time limits.
-SWM made final permit decisions for 100% of the permit applications within regulatory and statutory time limits for this reporting period.
+SWM made final permit decisions for 100% of the permit applications (560 of 560) within regulatory and statutory time limits for this reporting period.

-AIR POLLUTION CONTROL
+DIVISION OF AIR POLLUTION CONTROL

 The Division of Air Pollution Control (APC) is responsible for issuing permits to facilities with emissions from their operations to the air.
-Authority for implementation of the APC permitting programs is granted via: (1) the Tennessee Air Quality Act, Tenn.
+Authority for the implementation of the APC permitting programs is granted via: (1) the Tennessee Air Quality Act, Tenn.
 Code Ann. § 68-201-101 et.seq; and (2) Tennessee Chapters 1200-03-01 through 36 and 0400-30-17 through 39.